KarunKarguz/edge-infer-gateway/README.md

 - Engines rebuild on each container start by default to capture driver/architecture changes.
 Set `-e EIG_REUSE_ENGINES=1` to reuse existing plans without rebuilding.
 - Override `-e EIG_FETCH_MOBILENET=0` to skip classification assets (already default in the Dockerfile).
 - Asset download runs automatically on startup (`EIG_AUTO_ASSET_DOWNLOAD=1`).
 Disable if you manage ONNX files manually.

+## Edge Orchestrator
+- Configure pipelines, agents, and action dispatchers in `config/pipelines.yaml` (see `docs/SYSTEM_DESIGN.md`).
+- Runtime knobs:
+  - `EIG_ENABLE_ORCHESTRATOR=0` disables the orchestrator (gateway only).
+  - `EIG_PIPELINES_CONFIG` overrides the orchestrator config path.
+- Prometheus metrics listen on the port declared in `config.metrics_port` (defaults to 9108).
+- MQTT/BLE/OpenCV dependencies are preinstalled in the container via `requirements.orchestrator.txt`.
+Install the same file on bare-metal deployments.

 ### C++ Streaming Client
 Build with OpenCV enabled to use the streaming client: